Early Signs of Knee Pain: Causes, Symptoms & Red Flags

 Determining when knee pain requires immediate medical attention.
 While many cases of knee pain can be managed with conservative measures, certain situations warrant urgent medical attention.
 If you experience the following symptoms, seek immediate medical help:

-In any of these situations, do not delay seeking medical help, as early intervention can prevent further complications.
+If you encounter any of these situations, do not delay seeking medical help.
+Early intervention can prevent further complications.

-If you have been diagnosed with Osteoarthritis (OA) of the Knee or are suspecting your knee pain is associated to OA of the Knee, Pedes Orange County is equipped with solutions and expertise to help!
-We offer a minimally invasive treatment, Genicular Artery Embolization (GAE) to provide effective relief without the need for major surgery like knee replacement.
+If you have been diagnosed with Osteoarthritis (OA) of the Knee or suspect your knee pain is associated with OA, Pedes Orange County is equipped with solutions and expertise to help!
+We offer a minimally invasive treatment, Genicular Artery Embolization (GAE), to provide effective relief without the need for major surgery like knee replacement.

 Genicular Artery Embolization for Knee Pain